-Examples of clinical trial listing services that do not require IRB approval include the following: National Cancer Institute's Cancer Clinical Trial Listing (PDQ), Clinicaltrials.gov and the government-sponsored AIDS Clinical Trials Information Service (ACTIS).
+Examples of clinical trial listing services that do not require IRB approval include the following:

+- 1. National Cancer Institute's Cancer Clinical Trial Listing (PDQ), - 2.
+Clinicaltrials.gov - 3.
+Government-sponsored AIDS Clinical Trials Information Service (ACTIS).

-When the opportunity to add additional descriptive information is allowed by the database system, IRB review and approval are required.
+However, when the opportunity to add additional descriptive information is allowed by the database system, IRB review and approval are required.

-Recruitment of Participants at External non-BCH Institutions
+Recruitment of Participants at External non-Boston Children's Hospital Institutions

-Requests to post a notice on a bulletin board, leave pamphlets in a clinic/procedure/inpatient waiting area or have individuals distribute information regarding research conducted at an external non-BCH institution is permitted.
+Requests to post a notice on a bulletin board, leave pamphlets in a clinic/procedure/inpatient waiting area, or have individuals distribute information regarding research conducted at an external non-Boston Children's Hospital institution is permitted.

-In these situations, a parent or child may read the information and decide whether he or she wishes to contact the BCH investigator.
-However it is necessary to assure that all policies regarding this type of recruitment are in accordance with the external institution.
-In addition this plan should be disclosed in the protocol application.
+In these situations, a parent or child may read the information and decide whether they wish to contact the Boston Children's Hospital investigator.
+However, it is necessary to assure that all policies regarding this type of recruitment are in accordance with the external institution.
+In addition, this plan should be disclosed in the protocol application.

-Recruitment of Participants at BCH for non-BCH Research
+Recruitment of Participants at Boston Children's Hospital for non-Boston Children's Hospital Research participant

-If a Boston Children's Hospital investigator is asked to participate in recruitment activities for a non-BCH Investigator, that consist of:
+If a Boston Children's Hospital investigator is asked to participate in recruitment activities for a non-Boston Children's Hospital Investigator, that consist of:

-- Identifying eligible subjects or - Assisting in recruiting procedures by discussing information about a study with a possible participant or - Assisting in the informed consent process, or
+- 1. Identifying eligible subjects - 2.
+Assisting in recruiting procedures by discussing information about a study with a possible

+3. Assisting in the informed consent process